SheetJS/test_files/README.md

 strings are programmatically generated using `CONCATENATE` while the shared string table was pulled from <http://longwords.org/longwordslist.html>

+`RkNumber` tests all styles of RkNumber records.
+Records were verified by hand.

 # Getting External Test Files

 All external test files are pulled using the Makefile and fall under separate